How to Handle Stress in Relationships

 Solutions That Can Save a Relationship

-Money Issues
+• Money Issues

-Conflict Issues
+• Conflict Issues

-• Occasional conflict is a part of life, But if you and your partner feel like you’re starring in your own nightmare version of the movieGroundhog Day — e. the same lousy situations keep repeating day after day — it’s time to break free of this toxic routine.
-When you make the effort, you can lessen the anger and take a calm look at underlying issues.- You and your partner can learn to argue in a more civil, helpful manner.
+Occasional conflict is a part of life, But if you and your partner feel like you’re starring in your own nightmare version of the movie Groundhog Day —, the same lousy situations keep repeating daily — it’s time to break free of this toxic routine.
+When you make an effort, you can lessen the anger and take a calm look at underlying issues.- You and your partner can learn to argue more civilly and helpfully.
 You must realize you are not a victim.
 It is your choice whether you react and how you react.
 Be honest with yourself.
-When you’re in the midst of an argument, are your comments geared toward resolving the conflict, or are you looking for payback?
+When you’re amid an argument, are your comments geared toward resolving the conflict, or are you looking for payback?
 If your comments are blaming and hurtful, it’s best to take a deep breath and change your strategy.

-Trust Issues
+• Trust Issues

 Trust is a key part of a relationship.
 Do you see certain things that cause you not to trust your partner?
 Or do you have unresolved issues that prevent you from trusting others?

-You and your partner can develop trust in each other by following these tips
+You and your partner can develop trust in each other by following these tips.

 • Be consistent.